-The City of Philadelphia is served by a network of ten air monitoring sites located throughout the City that measure the criteria pollutants: ozone (O3), carbon monoxide (CO), nitrogen dioxide (NO2), sulfur dioxide (SO2), particulate matter (PM10 and PM{2.5}), and lead (Pb).
-Four of the sites also measure toxics, such as 1,3-butadiene, benzene, and carbon tetrachloride.
+The City of Philadelphia is served by a network of ten air monitoring sites located throughout the City that measure the criteria pollutants: ozone (O_3) , carbon monoxide (CO), nitrogen dioxide (NO_2) , sulfur dioxide (SO_2) , particulate matter $(PM{10} \text{ and } PM{2.5})$, and lead (Pb).
+Four of the sites also measure toxics, such as formaldehyde, benzene, and carbon tetrachloride.
 Many of the measurements are made in "real time", meaning that the measurements show pollution levels as they occur, instead of after the fact.
-The map on page 6 shows the location of air monitors and the pollutants measured at each monitoring location.
+The map on Page 6 shows the location of air monitors and the pollutants measured at each monitoring location.
 AMS measures air quality for several reasons: